Up to 50% off sofas & mattresses — limited‑time deals.

 Pro Tips for West Elm Sofa

-• Choose seat depth based on leg length and posture, not room size alone—depth mismatch is the fastest comfort killer.
+• Choose seat depth based on leg length and posture, not room size alone—depth mismatch shows up fast.

 • If you run warm, avoid staying fully sunk in for hours; a lumbar pillow can keep you slightly more upright.

-• On plush builds, rotate and swap cushions (where possible) so wear patterns don’t lock in.
+• On plush builds, rotate and swap cushions when you can so wear patterns do not lock in too early.

 • If you expect heavy daily use, start your fabric search with performance upholstery and order swatches in your real lighting.

-• Add felt pads early—tiny shifts on hard floors can show up as ‘wobble’ over time.
+• Add felt pads early—small shifts on hard floors can turn into wobble over time.

-• Keep a soft brush vacuum attachment handy; crumbs and pet hair collect fastest where seat meets back cushions.
+• Keep a soft-brush vacuum attachment handy; crumbs and pet hair collect fastest where the seat meets the back cushions.

-• If you share the sofa, test the ‘one person gets up’ moment—some seats amplify movement more than others.
+• If you share the sofa, test the moment when one person stands up—some seats amplify movement more than others.

-• If you nap on the sofa, prioritize back height and arm comfort so you’re not improvising neck support.
+• If you nap on the sofa, prioritize back height and arm comfort so you are not improvising neck support.

-• Measure your delivery path, not just the wall: hallway turns and door angles are where most fit problems happen.
+• Measure your delivery path, not just the wall: hallway turns and door angles are where most fit problems show up.

 FAQs